Many self builders want to know how to build an oak frame home — and for good reason.

 The oak frame project, built by Border Oak, below uses a combination of exposed and encapsulated frame.

-Getting Started Building an Oak Frame Home
+3. Choosing How to Build an Oak Frame Home

 If you need more ideas for your moodboard, check out the best oak frame homes in the UK.